PlumpMath/hive-game/README.md

-Hive Game something less stupid
+Hive Game
+(Or something smarter...)

+A simple RTS game in the style of Globulation 2, emphasizing macro management over micromanagement.